 FUNDING RETIREMENT

 Especially when we are young, it can be hard to think about saving for a retirement that is many years away.
 Unfortunately, this may cause us to delay saving for retirement.
 But, waiting can materially impact the size of our nest egg.
-Let’s take an example: say you start saving at age 25 and contribute $4,000 a year for 20 years earning an annualized average rate of 8%, then stop adding to your account but continuing to compound at 8% annually.
+Let’s take an example: say you start saving at age 25 and contribute $4,000 a year for 20 years earning an annualized average rate of 8%, then stop adding to your account but continue to compound at 8% annually.
 At age 65, you will have $853,178.
-In this example, you will have contributed $80,000 ($4,000 per year for 20 years) and earned $773,178, almost ten-times what you invested.
+In this example, you will have contributed $80,000 ($4,000 per year for 20 years) and earned $773,178, almost ten times what you invested.

 Instead, assume you delayed saving, putting away nothing from the ages of 25-45.
 To have roughly the same amount at 65 as the early saver, you will have to invest about $18,640 per year using the same 8% annual return assumption.
 You will contribute a vastly larger sum of $372,800 over twenty years, almost five-fold the early saver’s total contribution.